 A lot of work is involved in the implementation of a care management program and some independent practices may not have the manpower or bandwidth to accomplish it properly.

 For practices that partner with AON, a care management program is already established for patients who qualify for the Oncology Care Model.
 Our network’s care management department also offers a variety of support activities, such as refilling medications, meet-and-greet phone calls to new patients to gather information for their clinical team, and managing paperwork.
 The result is an unprecedented level of care that doesn’t require a practice to add staff or increase costs.
 With AON alleviating much of the administrative burden, it also allows the practice to focus on its top priority: the patients.

-AON also offers an app-based support portal for nurses, dietitians and behavioral health specialists that helps them quickly locate providers of almost any resource they need in their surrounding community.
+AON also offers an app-based support portal for nurses and dietitians that helps them quickly locate providers of almost any resource they need in their surrounding community.
 We are currently working on building one that will give patients access to AON’s robust database of resources and community-based services such as housing and assisted living, nutrition, food support, respite care, financial assistance and transportation services.

 Treating cancer involves treating the whole patient.
 A care management program enhances a practice’s ability to do so.